Reviewed By Joana Garrido DVM

 GLA in hemp oil for dogs has anti-inflammatory properties that alleviate swelling caused by certain health conditions.

-In a study, it was observed that GLA found in hemp seeds could reduce arthritis symptoms by 25%.
 This can help improve the mobility of senior dogs and pooches with joint problems.

 - Good for Weight Management